What’s in My Bag

 - The ECKLASPHERE Swing Tripod

-When you choose to join me on a photography workshop, or a photo adventure tour, I can teach you the finer points of using this remarkable stabilizing platform.
+When you choose to join me on a photography workshop or a photo tour to the Kgalagadi Transfrontier Park, I can teach you the finer points of using this remarkable stabilizing platform.
 The cute meerkats are waiting for us.